Hannah Tinti

 Hannah Tinti (born 1973) is an American writer and the co-founder of One Story magazine.
-She received the PEN/Nora Magid Award for Magazine Editing in 2009 for One Story, as well as the Alex Awards.
+She is the winner of the PEN/Nora Magid Award for Magazine Editing, the American Library Association’s Alex Award, and The Center for Fiction’s First Novel Prize.

-Personal life
+Early life

-Tinti was born in 1973.
-She graduated from Connecticut College in 1994 and has a master's degree from New York University.
+Tinti was born in Salem, Massachusetts in 1973.
+She graduated from Connecticut College in 1994 and the Graduate Creative Writing Program at New York University in 1997.
+She has worked in bookstore sales, magazine publishing, in literary agencies, and as a commentator for Public Radio’s Selected Shorts.

 Career

 Her first novel, The Good Thief, published in 2008, was a New York Times Notable Book of the Year, and received the American Library Association's Alex Award and the Center for Fiction First Novel Prize.
-She also published a short story collection, Animal Crackers, which was among the runners-up for the PEN/Hemingway Award.
+She also published a short story collection, Animal Crackers, a runner-up for the PEN/Hemingway Award.
 Her novel The Twelve Lives of Samuel Hawley was published in 2017.
 It was named a best book of 2017 by National Public Radio and the Washington Post.
+Brooklyn Magazine named her one of 100 "Most Influential People in Brooklyn Culture."
+She is Visiting Graduate Faculty at New York University.

+Tinti co-founded the literary magazine One Story in 2002 with Maribeth Batcha.
+She was Editor-in-Chief of One Story from 2002-2016.
+One Story has won numerous awards including the AWP Small Press Award, the Whiting Literary Magazine Prize, and the CLMP Firecracker Award.
+Contributors to One Story include Ann Patchett, Dave Eggers, Lily King, Lauren Groff, and Chimamanda Ngozi Adichie.